-Parchæesi Afghan
+Parcheesi Afghan

 The Parcheesi Afghan is a variation on the traditional log cabin quilt in which 6 log cabin squares are flanked by striped strips.
-I wanted something light and not too big, ready to be tossed over my shoulders or lap while watching TV or knitting.
-It can easily be resized by choosing a heavier yarn or by adding more squares and strips.
+I was inspired by a quilt called "Cabin Tracks" by Judy Hasheider, who based hers on an antique quilt.
+I wanted something light and not too big, ready to be tossed over my shoulders or lap while watching TV or knitting, so I knit this out of fingering-weight yarn.
+The blanket can easily be resized by choosing a heavier yarn or by adding more squares and strips.

-- Yarn: Some 30 colors of traditional Shetland wool were used (see the Notes on Color Choices below): Jamieson & Smith 2-ply jumperweight and Jamieson's Spindrift.
-This size afghan takes a little more than 1 pound of yarn. - Gauge: 6 stitches per inch and 6 ridges (12 rows) per inch.
-It is not important that you get this stitch gauge, but it is important to get a squared stitch to row gauge. - Needles: Use the needles that will get you a nice, squared stitch/row gauge.
+Yarn: Some 30 colors of traditional Shetland wool were used (see the Notes on Color Choices below): Jamieson & Smith 2-ply jumperweight and Jamieson's Spindrift.
+This size afghan takes a little more than 1 pound of yarn.

+Gauge: 6 stitches per inch and 6 ridges (12 rows) per inch.
+It is not important that you get this stitch gauge, but it is important to get a squared stitch to row gauge.

+Needles: Use the needles that will get you a nice, squared stitch/row gauge.
 I used a US #3, but I am a very loose knitter.

-Size: 35'' x 54''
+Size: 35" x 54"